impactorbitco/handbook-main/content/ims/policies/HR/Parental Leave.md

 **1. Introduction**

-At Green Orbit Digital, we recognize the importance of supporting employees during significant life events such as welcoming a new child into their family.
+At Impact Orbit Creative Group, we recognize the importance of supporting employees during significant life events such as welcoming a new child into their family.
 Our Maternity, Paternity, Adoption, and Parental Leave Policy aims to provide comprehensive guidelines and support for employees navigating these transitions.

 **2. Eligibility**

-This policy applies to all full-time and part-time employees who have completed at least 12 months of continuous service with Green Orbit Digital.
+This policy applies to all full-time and part-time employees who have completed at least 12 months of continuous service with Impact Orbit Creative Group.

 **3. Maternity Leave**